golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-wrapup.md

 * approachable concurrency
 * community agreement over code style (no more code reviews discussion important, yet shallow problems of style)
+* the Go approach to evolve abstractions during the development process using [structural typing](https://en.wikipedia.org/wiki/Structural_type_system) may mirror project evolution better than upfront designs

 Interestingly, with Go you learn and use more the language itself (and its standard library) than a specific framework.